Arts and Literature

 Guernsey fishing baskets, known as 'Pannier a Cou', have been used by generations of local fishermen to collect ormers, chancre and Spider crabs, and other shellfish.

 Claire trained in Guernsey's willow basketry tradition at the Viaer Marche - Guernsey's old market held annually on the first Monday of each July - with her dad, Max.
-He was taught by his uncle and grandfather.
 Each basket is hand crafted individually in Black Maul Willow, sourced from Somerset, UK.

 Lovelypop gifts are the creation of Guernsey crafter Hannah Godwin.